 I love to tell stories, and have told many of them over the years in numerous genres and mediums.
 A lot of my work has been with Cloudscape Comics, where I’ve been a writer on seven anthologies and an editor on four.
 These include:

 - 21 Journeys (2011).
-I wrote the story “Flyaway” with Reetta Linjama, a tale about a young woman who longs to fly as free as a swallow.
+I wrote the story “Flyaway” with Reetta Linjama, a tale about a young woman trapped in a repetitive, banal life who longs to fly as free as a swallow.

 - Giants of the Main Street (2012).
 “Fallen Star” with Ksenia Kozhevnikova (“Theseus and the Minotaur” from the Minotaur’s point of view) and “My City” with Oliver McTavish-Wisden (about a man who keeps a city in a bottle).
 I also edited “On Urban Fauna,” their bestiary of monsters.